 Walk through your competition—what are other businesses in the space doing well, and where are they falling short?
 If you don’t currently have competitors, walk the reader through how you’ll continue to stay ahead of the game should another business choose to enter the market.

-Check our our in-depth guide on competitor analysis for more.
+Read our in-depth guide on market analysis for more.

 Service and product line

 This section details exactly what type of service or product you’re offering.
 Be sure to include any intellectual property, as well as research and any associated development that might be required to offer your product or service.